Event box

 In this roundtable discussion, we’ll explore challenges in preserving digital scholarship projects, as well as tools & approaches to supporting their long-term access and use.
 We’ll conclude with a sandbox session where we share case studies and respond to participant questions.

-Details: This hybrid workshop will be recorded.
+Details: This online workshop will be recorded.
 The recording will be posted to the Sherman Centre's Online Learning Catalogue.

 Facilitator Bios: